 Supply Chain Management is, as the name implies, dealing with the supply of something, usually a product, to someone.
 The technology company IBM defines Supply Chain Management as:

 The supply chain handles the entire product life from the start of the production cycle to the end of the product delivery cycle when it reaches the end consumer.
-Supply Chain management usually focuses on manufacturing the product from the raw materials to when the product reaches the end-user.
+Supply Chain management usually focuses on manufacturing the product from the raw materials to when the product comes to the end-user.

 In short, this means Supply Chain Management includes procurement, quality control, shipment, and distribution.
 In many large companies, each of these specific roles is different from teams.

 First, one team will specialize in procurement.
 Then, another team will handle quality control for the product.
-Next, another team will handle shipment and all the shipment documents and importing of the product.
-Finally, another person will handle the distribution of the product to the end consumer.
+Next, another team will handle shipment and all the shipment documents and product import.
+Finally, another person will take the distribution of the product to the end consumer.

 A Supply Chain Manager would need to have the skills to be able to understand all these processes.
 A great supply chain manager should understand the sourcing or procurement of the product, the product quality, and shipping and delivery to the end consumer.